MicrosoftDocs/win32/desktop-src/SecAuthZ/verifying-client-access-to-a-requested-resource-in-c--.md

 ---
-Description: Call the AccessCheck method of the IAzClientContext interface to check if the client has access to one or more operations. ms.assetid: 7c8a63c5-2eab-4414-9a3d-c99a92b67a62
+description: Call the AccessCheck method of the IAzClientContext interface to check if the client has access to one or more operations. ms.assetid: 7c8a63c5-2eab-4414-9a3d-c99a92b67a62
 title: Verifying Client Access to a Requested Resource in C++ ms.topic: article